 You can use this homemade lip scrub daily since it provides gentle exfoliation.
 In fact, some experts say that you should exfoliate your lips 2-3 times a week, especially in cold weather.
 If your lips are in extra need of moisturizing and care, then you can start off small and work your way up to more times per week.
 Make sure to follow the guidelines above for best results, in addition to using a good hydrating lip balm during the day and a lip mask at night if needed.

-My favorite lip balm is free of harsh, synthetic ingredients and uses natural ingredients like beeswax and coconut oil.
+My favorite lip balm is free of harsh, synthetic ingredients and uses simple ingredients like beeswax and coconut oil.
 Personally, I like this grapefruit lip balm, as well as these peppermint and valencia orange lip balm options from Erin’s Faces.
 One day, I will get around to making my own lip balm or lip mask recipe to share with you too!

-This lip scrub is a great gift idea for a birthday, Christmas, Mother’s Day, wedding shower, teacher or any other special occasion.
+This lip scrub is a great gift idea for a birthday, Christmas, Mother’s Day, wedding shower, teacher, or any other special occasion.
 A homemade gift is a great way to show them that you care and appreciate them.
 I love giving these to so many people in my life, especially those who tend to have dry lips or enjoy a homemade beauty gift!

 Hi, I’m Kristin.